boochtek/checklists/Interviewee-Questions.md

 * What's the best part of the job?
 * What's the worst part of the job?
 Or, what would you most like to change?
+* What are the primary dysfunctions of the team?
 * What does a typical day look like?
 * What does success look like?
 * What's the recent turn-over look like?
 Why are people leaving?
 Where are they going?